 Test captain Virat Kohli’s first assignment abroad was the four-Test series against West Indies in July this year.
 Kohli started the series with a blast and hammered his maiden double century in Test cricket in the first Test at Antigua and guided his team to victory by an innings and 92 runs.
 The 28-year-old in any case, couldn’t score much in the remaining three matches but he made sure that his form doesn’t affect India’s chances of victory as led the team to a 2-0 series win in the Caribbean.
 Even after failing to score more than 44 in the remaining three Tests, Kohli ended up being the highest-scorer from either side all because of his double century.

-NEW ZEALAND TOUR OF INDIA
+go to site NEW ZEALAND TOUR OF INDIA

 Virat Kohli: 3 Tests, 309 runs at 51.50; 5 ODIs, 358 runs at 119.33